 Cycling is a good way to regain strength in your knee.
 Whether you use an actual bicycle or an exercise machine, stay on a flat surface and increase your distance slowly.

-The AAOS recommends peddling backwards on a stationary bike as you gradually gain your strength back.
+The AAOS recommends peddling backward on a stationary bike as you gradually gain your strength back.
 You can track your activity and time yourself to make it more challenging.

 Gentle stretching is a great way to avoid stiffness, improve your flexibility, and boost the overall health of your knee.
 It’s important to avoid twisting movements, and it’s critical to protect your knees by keeping them aligned with your hips and ankles.

 Talk with your yoga instructor before class so they’re aware of your limitations.
 This will help prevent extra strain on your knee.
 If you feel any knee pain, modify the exercise or consider taking a break.